-Recording Connection apprentice (extern) Lindsey Kappa adds audio engineering to her musical abilities
+Recording Connection extern Lindsey Kappa adds audio engineering to her musical abilities

 Long before she enrolled in the Recording Connection in Austin, Texas, Lindsey Kappa had been serious about building a career in music.
 Learning a variety of instruments and developing her vocal chops, she was already writing her own songs and performing live gigs as a teenager.
 At the same time, she felt that being versatile and realistic were key to reaching her dreams, so when her cousin suggested she check out sound engineering as a way to supplement herself, she took his advice.

 “It was something that I thought not only sounded awesome,” says Lindsey, “but it was a way for me to keep music in my life and doing it for living, both at the same time, getting the bills paid.”

 Lindsey started her training at IPR in Minneapolis, MN, and by age 20 had earned an associates degree in audio engineering—but she could already tell she needed more hands-on training.
 “I knew I wanted some more experience, I wanted to advance my abilities,” says Lindsey, “so I did some research and found Recording Connection.”

 Right around that time, Lindsey’s mother took a job offer in Austin, the “Live Music Capital of the World.”
 It seemed like the perfect time to make a complete change, so Lindsey didn’t even stick around to attend graduation ceremonies.
 “On my last day of school, I got my diploma in an office,” she says.
 “Just got my all my stuff and pretty much drove from Minnesota to Texas.”